usaid-cs/yesterday-i-learned/random.md

 1. The Japanese un-turn-off-able shutter sound can be defeated by [playing the negative sound at the same time](http://stackoverflow.com/questions/4401232/avfoundation-how-to-turn-off-the-shutter-sound-when-capturestillimageasynchrono/23758876#23758876).
 1. ["Cowlick"](https://en.wikipedia.org/wiki/Cowlick) refers to the part of the haircut where it points at you, making it look like you have no hair there.
 1. "86ing a product is when you're all out, 86ing a customer is when they are banned from the business."
-1. Implant removal is worse than internal fixation, because instead of unscrewing those screws, they [drill a bigger hole around the screw](http://www.innomed.net/Images/SurgShots/ChengBiopsy_BoneCore2.jpg) and take out all that bone.
 1. "What's your poison" specifically refers to drinks.
 1. If you suspect your dog has a food allergy, one of the easiest ways to fix things is to try a food with a novel protein, like kangaroo meat.
 1. [Rising rates mean lower bond prices (lower yield).](http://www.cnbc.com/2017/03/15/what-to-do-with-your-bond-portfolio-as-fed-rates-rise.html)